garmeniakos/Ax-Printed-ML-Classifiers/README.md

 **cross_approx**: Our proposed models with 'cross' approximation for 1% accuracy threshold.

-Note that for the VOS-aware gate-level post-synthesis simulations the `define_scaling_lib_group` has been used and our tool-flow (scripts & printed PDKs) are available from the corresponding author upon request.
+Note that for the VOS-aware gate-level post-synthesis simulations the `define_scaling_lib_group` has been used.